↓

 6/16/2022 Late Night Meditations and Blood Pressure.
 After a lifetime of sleeping like a baby (or a teenager), when I turned sixty I started waking up in the middle of the night after about four hours and I’d have trouble getting back to sleep again.
 Now, instead of fighting it, I get out of bed, don an ample terrycloth robe with a monk’s hood, and sit down (by the heater in winter) and meditate for two hours (four 25 minute periods of sitting with 5 minutes of walking meditation in between) before going back to sleep for another three or four hours.

 I’ve come to savor those meditations in the peace and quiet of the dead of night.
 Combined with a session before bedtime and again in the morning I can easily reach my goal of three hours of zazen a day.
 Apparently that’s what it takes for me to continue experiencing those delicious moments of spontaneous insight.
-While the insights are not as exuberant as they once were, they are deeper and more lasting — although I have yet to reach stability and continuity, it that’s even possible.
+While the insights are not as exuberant as they once were, they are deeper and more lasting — although I have yet to reach stability and continuity, if that’s even possible.

 Lately, I’ve been occasionally checking my blood pressure with a handy electronic tester.
 When I take it just before my late night meditation it’s normal or even slightly elevated, but right afterwards it’s twenty points or more lower for the top number and 10 points lower for the other number.
 I don’t know if that’s a good thing.
 It’s almost too low, although I don’t have any symptoms of low blood pressure, like dizziness or feeling faint.
 My daytime meditation sessions also produce a drop in blood pressure, but not as dramatic — only a few points lower after meditating.
 It does show that its having an effect on my organism, a least temporarily.